sf-wdi-14/notes/lectures/week-1/command-line.md

 - rmdir - Remove a directory

 # Reflect
 As you just saw, the Terminal is a powerful tool that, for now, allows you to manipulate files and directories.

+To host the code we write together, create a directory called 'code' in your home directory.

 # Now and Then
 You will need the basic knowledge you just acquired later on with other software and development tools.
 Coming up: Git and GitHub.